Odyssey

 Key takeaways

-• in often require multiple to perform actions.
+• Mutations in GraphQL often require multiple arguments to perform actions.
 To group arguments together, we use a GraphQL input type for clarity and maintainability.

-• When we add the "Input" suffix to a class, Hot Chocolate will convert this C# class into a input type in the schema.
+• When we add the "Input" suffix to a class, Hot Chocolate will convert this C# class into a GraphQL input type in the schema.

 Conclusion

-But this is only the beginning: when you're ready to take your API even further, jump into the next course in this series: Federation with C# and Hot Chocolate.
+But this is only the beginning: when you're ready to take your GraphQL API even further, jump into the next course in this series: Federation with C# and Hot Chocolate.

 And if you've got any requests for what you'd like to see next, let us know below!